fChristenson/My-life-as-a-programmer/README.md

 > Should I become a Salesforce developer?

-> What is agile development?

-> Do I need to learn SQL to be a programmer?

-> How can you manage joint application development?

-> What is the worst part of being a software engineer?

 > What do they not tell you about web development?

 > Have you ever hired someone that did amazingly well in their coding interviews but turned out to be a terrible software engineer?

-> How do I get interview calls from companies?

 > What is a great example of a very passionate software engineer?

-> Why does every software engineer want to get hired by Google even though there are thousands of other companies that are offering better job opportunities?

-> Why is it an amazing time to be a software engineer?

-> What is a good rule of thumb to always remember?

-> As a software engineer, did you ever get a customer requirement that made you think - “I bet they don’t know how software works”?

-> How can I advance my engineering career?

 > When a non-programmer says programming is easy, as a programmer, what should I say?